markhoney/mark.honeychurch.org/docs/blog/code/war/index.md

   - Small
 ---

 A friend recently let me know of a [tiny program](https://www.pouet.net/prod.php?which=82902) that runs a 3D scene with both audio and video.
 How tiny?
-The executable, a .com file, is 64 bytes in size (yeah, that's pretty damn small!), and the camera angle is a flyover of a grassy field with a blue sky above.
+The executable, a .com file, is 64 bytes in size (yeah, that's pretty damn small!), and the camera view is a flyover of a grassy field with a blue sky above.
 The audio is a single note played once, overlaid with the sound of a helicopter's whirring blades and a periodic swooshing noise that sounds like the wind.
 It seems too amazing to be real, especially when you've seen the video:

 <!-- more -->